Rumen-Nikolaev/Bash-Scripting-and-Shell-Programming-Linux-Command-Line-/Section 2: Shell Scripting in a Nutshell/README.md

 An interpreter executes commands in the script.
 Anything you can type at the command line, you can put in a script.
 Great for automating tasks.

+Shebang or Not to Shebang
+If a script does not contain a shebang the commands are executed using your shell